Sick of Being Sick: How to Deal With Nausea During Pregnancy

-If you're suffering from morning (and, maybe, noon and night) sickness, you may be wondering why it happens and whether it serves a purpose.
-"Nausea and vomiting often are an indication that pregnancy hormones are elevated, which is a sign that the pregnancy is moving forward," says Laura Riley, MD, medical director of labor and delivery at Massachusetts General Hospital and author of You and Your Baby: Healthy Eating During Pregnancy.
-"But that's not to say that women who don't get morning sickness are at risk for a miscarriage," Riley adds.
-About 25 percent of pregnant women who have healthy pregnancies never experience it, but for those who do, morning sickness usually lasts throughout the first trimester.
+If you’re suffering from morning (and maybe noon and night) sickness, you may be wondering why it happens and whether it serves a purpose.
+“Nausea and vomiting often are an indication that pregnancy hormones are elevated, which is a sign that the pregnancy is moving forward,” says Laura Riley, MD, medical director of labor and delivery at Massachusetts General Hospital and author of You and Your Baby: Healthy Eating During Pregnancy.
+“But that’s not to say that women who don’t get morning sickness are at risk for a miscarriage,” Riley adds.
+About 25 percent of pregnant women who have healthy pregnancies never experience nausea, but for those who do, morning sickness usually lasts throughout the first trimester.

-Your odds of having morning sickness are greater if you experienced nausea as a side effect of birth control pills, suffer from motion sickness, have female relatives who endured morning sickness or are pregnant with twins or more.
+Your odds of having morning sickness are greater if you experienced nausea as a side effect of birth control pills, suffer from motion sickness, have female relatives who endured morning sickness or are pregnant with multiples.
 The good news is that a combination of lifestyle and dietary changes, as well as some alternative approaches, can provide relief in most cases.

 To help avoid or at least minimize morning sickness, follow the “slow, steady rule” when eating.
 Instead of consuming three large meals a day, eat six small ones spread throughout the day, says Melinda Johnson, MS, RD, a spokesperson for the American Dietetic Association.
 And never let yourself get hungry; dips and spikes in blood sugar may add to queasiness.
 This is also why many women feel nauseated first thing in the morning—they haven’t eaten anything since before they went to bed.
 To avoid having an empty stomach, nibble on bland foods such as saltine crackers and dry toast, and keep a box of crackers at your bedside to munch on before getting up in the morning.